John-Brandon/pt_reyes_elk/README.md

 publicly available sources (e.g., Howell et al. 2002; Bernot and Press 2018).
 This has been done in an effort to provide a compendium of the entire time series of abundance estimates in a single machine readable file to interested parties.
+To my knowledge, the time series of abundance estimates has not been compiled into a single data file that is publicly available to facilitate review and analysis.

-These estimates are of interest with respect to elk population dynamics and trends at Point Reyes National Seashore and elsewhere.
+These estimates are of interest with respect to elk population dynamics and trends at Point Reyes National Seashore.
 Likewise the data file is of interest to the public in the context of the National Park Service’s (NPS) existing and proposed management plans and actions (e.g., fencing and other forms of elk population control) that affect these herds, including NPS’s cooperative agreements with tribal and state authorities in California.
-To my knowledge, the time series of abundance estimates has not been compiled into a single data file that is publicly available to facilitate independent review and analysis.
-Thus, interested parties will include the scientific community, educators, Indian nation (in particular the Federated Tribes of Graton Rancheria), the California Department and Commission of Fish and Game, and the general public.
+Thus, interested parties will include the scientific community, educators, Indian nation (in particular the Federated Indians of Graton Rancheria), the California Department and Commission of Fish and Wildlife/Game, and the general public.

-The compiled estimates are missing some years; including more recent years since 2018, where I have not yet been able to find publicly available information to fill certain gaps.
-If you have knowledge of missing estimates that should be included (with a citable reference), to make this dataset as complete and informative as possible, please feel free to collaborate by opening a new “issue” for this repository, or by submitting a pull request to update the data file.
+The estimates compiled here are missing some years; including more recent years since 2018, where I have not yet been able to find publicly available information to fill certain gaps.
+If you have knowledge of missing estimates that should be included to make this dataset as complete and informative as possible, please feel free to collaborate by opening a new “issue” for this repository, or by submitting a pull request to update the data file.

 These transcribed estimates are provided as is, with no warranty.
 It is the end-user’s responsibility to ensure that the records have been